-Ever wanted to play hide and go seek?
-Then the Banff Springs Hotel is the place to do it.
+If you ever wanted to play hide and go seek then the Banff Springs Hotel is the place to do it.
 You just might never be found.
 We weren’t trying to get lost last weekend but the labyrinth of corridors, nooks and crannies in this stately old hotel means that the odds are against being discovered.
 Just finding our room was an adventure.

 About the Banff Springs Hotel

 The Banff Springs Hotel has a longer history than most in Canada.
 It was built originally for $250,000 by the Canadian Pacific Railway and opened its doors in 1888.
 Several modifications and additions occurred over the course of the next few decades but in 1926 it burnt down.
 The present day hotel was built in 1928 and styled after a Scottish baronial castle.
 Its imposing bulk is easily seen miles away from the Trans Canada Highway though it’s not until you get close that its real majesty is on display.

 The spectacular setting of the hotel close to natural hot springs, in an area of incredible beauty is the big draw.
 The hotel is only a 15 minute walk away from the town of Banff though there’s enough to do around the property to keep you there for days.
 In summer golfers come to play a 27 hole course.
 In winter you can choose from three nearby ski areas – Sunshine, Mount Norquay and Lake Louise.
 Year round the Willow Stream spa beckons.
 One male friend made the comment that when the skiing was too cold one year, -30°C temperatures, he opted for a spa experience to kill time one day.
 He was completely won over and in fact went again the next day.